Real risk only. No noise

 Alerts arrive with the investigation already prepared

-Each alert includes the matched watchlist record, contextual attributes used for verification, the source list, and the reason the match triggered.
-Your analyst reviews the evidence and makes the decision.
+Each alert includes the matched watchlist record, the contextual attributes used for verification, the source list, and the reason the match triggered.
+Your analyst reviews the evidence and makes the decision, they don't assemble it.

 Alerts and review outcomes sync directly with your CRM, TMS, or CLM.
-Your team reviews screening results without switching systems or duplicating work.
+Your team reviews screening results without switching systems, re-entering data, or rebuilding context from scratch.

 See how much of your alert queue disappears

 Most alert volume is noise.
-Let us show you what your queue looks like when the false positives are already gone.
+Let us show you what your team's workload looks like when false positives are cleared before they arrive.

 Book a meeting